TouK/nussknacker/docs/MigrationGuide.md

   ```
   {"keySchemaId":null,"valueSchemaId":1,"consumerRecord":{"key":null,"value":{"first":"Jan","last":"Kowalski"},"topic":"testAvroRecordTopic1","partition":0,"offset":0,"timestamp":1624279687756,"timestampType":"CreateTime","headers":{},"leaderEpoch":0}}
   ```
+* [#1663](https://github.com/TouK/nussknacker/pull/1663) Default `FlinkExceptionHandler` implementations are deprecated, use `ConfigurableExceptionHandler` instead.
+* [#1731](https://github.com/TouK/nussknacker/pull/1731) RockDB config's flag `incrementalCheckpoints` is turned on by default.
 * [#1825](https://github.com/TouK/nussknacker/pull/1825) Default dashboard renamed from `flink-esp` to `nussknacker-scenario`
 * [#1836](https://github.com/TouK/nussknacker/pull/1836) Change default `kafka.consumerGroupNamingStrategy` to `processId-nodeId`.
 * [#1357](https://github.com/TouK/nussknacker/pull/1357) Run mode added to nodes. `ServiceInvoker` interface was extended with new, implicit `runMode` parameter.
+* [#1836](https://github.com/TouK/nussknacker/pull/1836) Change default `kafka.consumerGroupNamingStrategy` to `processId-nodeId`.
+* [#1886](https://github.com/TouK/nussknacker/pull/1886) aggregate-sliding with emitWhenEventLeft = true, aggregate-tumbling and aggregate-session components now doesn't emit full context of variables that were before node (because of performance reasons and because that wasn't obvious which one context is emitted).
+  If you want to emit some information other than aggregated value and key (availabled via new `#key` variable), you should use `#AGG.map` expression in `aggregateBy`.

 ## In version 0.3.0